Prateektd/hello-world/README.md

 Hi everyone!

-This is a test, as i don't have much to talk about myself.
+This is a test.
 If you are still reading this you are jobless.

+End of Readme